The views of Israelis voting in Tuesday's election

-JERUSALEM Israelis turned out in large numbers for a parliamentary election on Tuesday, with Prime Minister Benjamin "Bibi" Netanyahu seeking a fourth term but facing a strong challenge from the center-left opposition.
+JERUSALEM Israelis turned out in large numbers for a parliamentary election on Tuesday, with Prime Minister Benjamin "Bibi" Netanyahu seeking a fourth term but facing a strong challenge from the centre-left opposition.

 Nearly six million people are eligible to vote, with turnout expected to be slightly over 60 percent.
 Polls close at 10 pm (2000 GMT) on Tuesday.